-That's what the $249 Moto G7 Power boasts, thanks to its high-capacity, 5,000-mAh battery.
+The Moto G7 Power delivers two things you should care about: very long battery life and a cheap price.
+One of the best Android phones for the money, this $249/£180 phone boasts a high-capacity, 5,000-mAh battery.
 In fact, this is one of the longest running phones in the last few years.

-Although you have to accept some trade-offs to get those several extra hours of freedom, don't be fooled by this phone's bargain price.
-The G7 Power is one of the best cheap phones you can buy and the secret star of the whole G7 family.
+Although you have to accept some trade-offs to get those several extra hours of endurance, don't be fooled by this phone's bargain price.
+Although a newer Moto G Power is on the way, the Moto G7 Power is one of the best phones for those on a budget and is easily one of the best cheap phones available.

 |Moto G7 Power||Moto G7||Moto G7 Play|

 |Screen Size (Resolution)||6.2-inch LCD (1512 x 720)||6.2-inch LCD (2270 x 1080)||5.7-inch LCD (1512 x 720)|

 |OS||Android 9 Pie||Android 9 Pie||Android 9 Pie|

 |Rear Camera||12 MP||12 MP/5 MP||13 MP|

 |Size||6.3 x 3 x 0.37 inches||6.1 x 3 x 0.31 inches||5.9 x 2.8 x 0.32 inches|

 |Weight||6.9 ounces||6.1 ounces||5.3 ounces|